TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Improving Graphicionado

 Figure~\ref{fig:novel:graphicionado} shows a cascade of Einsums representing Graphicionado~\cite{graphicionado}.
 We omit the rest of the \specname specification for space.
 Graphicionado divides its evaluation into two stages.
 During the processing phase, the active vertices $A0$ are used to select the edges that need to be processed $SO$ (Line~\ref{line:g:so}), the weights of those edges are combined with the source vertex properties (Line~\ref{line:g:r}), and reduced into $R$ (implicit in Line~\ref{line:g:r}).
 Then, during the apply phase, the vertex property $P0$/$P1$ is updated (Line~\ref{line:g:p1}) and the new set of active vertices $A1$ is created using a mask $M$ of updated vertices (Lines~\ref{line:g:m}-\ref{line:g:a1}).
 By redefining the multiplication and addition operators (e.g., for single source shortest path (SSSP), to addition and minimum, respectively), this represents a functionally correct implementation of a graph kernel written in the vertex-centric programming model.
-Through private correspondence with the authors of the Graphicionado paper, we found that all data, simulators, etc. used in this paper are proprietary, making it impossible for us to perform a similar analysis to Section~\ref{sec:eval:validation}.
-However, using \specname, we were able to profile Graphicionado ourselves and improve the design.
+Through private correspondence with the Graphicionado authors, we found that all data, simulators, etc. used in this paper are proprietary, making it impossible for us to perform a similar analysis to Section~\ref{sec:eval:validation}.
+However, using \specname, we were able to profile Graphicionado ourselves and compare it with other designs.